meshplay/meshplay/docs/pages/project/contributing/contributing-cli.md

 ---
 layout: page
-title: Contributing to Meshery CLI
+title: Contributing to Meshplay CLI
 permalink: project/contributing/contributing-cli
-abstract: How to contribute to Meshery Command Line Interface.
+abstract: How to contribute to Meshplay Command Line Interface.
 language: en
 type: project
 category: contributing
 list: include
 ---

-`mesheryctl` is written in Golang or the Go Programming Language.
+`meshplayctl` is written in Golang or the Go Programming Language.
 For development use Go version 1.21+.

 {% include alert.html
     type="info"
-    title="Meshery CLI Reference Documents"
+    title="Meshplay CLI Reference Documents"
-    content='<ul><li><a href="https://docs.google.com/spreadsheets/d/1q63sIGAuCnIeDs8PeM-0BAkNj8BBgPUXhLbe1Y-318o/edit#gid=0">Meshery Command Tracker</a>: Status of mesheryctl command implementation and platform compatibility.</li>
+    content='<ul><li><a href="https://docs.google.com/spreadsheets/d/1q63sIGAuCnIeDs8PeM-0BAkNj8BBgPUXhLbe1Y-318o/edit#gid=0">Meshplay Command Tracker</a>: Status of meshplayctl command implementation and platform compatibility.</li>
-    <li><a href="https://docs.google.com/document/d/1xRlFpElRmybJ3WacgPKXgCSiQ2poJl3iCCV1dAalf0k/edit#">Meshery CLI Commands and Documentation</a>: Detailed documentation of the `mesheryctl` commands.</li>
+    <li><a href="https://docs.google.com/document/d/1xRlFpElRmybJ3WacgPKXgCSiQ2poJl3iCCV1dAalf0k/edit#">Meshplay CLI Commands and Documentation</a>: Detailed documentation of the `meshplayctl` commands.</li>
-	<li><a href="https://github.com/meshery/meshery/labels/component%2Fmesheryctl">mesheryctl open issues and pull requests</a>: Matching the "component/mesheryctl" label.</li></ul>' %}
+	<li><a href="https://github.com/meshplay/meshplay/labels/component%2Fmeshplayctl">meshplayctl open issues and pull requests</a>: Matching the "component/meshplayctl" label.</li></ul>' %}

 {% include member-form.html %}

 ### Mechanics of Contributing

-**Building mesheryctl**
+**Building meshplayctl**

-The [`/mesheryctl`](https://github.com/meshery/meshery/tree/master/mesheryctl) folder contains the complete code for `mesheryctl`.
-Fork and clone the Meshery repo. `cd mesheryctl` to change directory mesheryctl's source.
+The [`/meshplayctl`](https://github.com/meshplay/meshplay/tree/master/meshplayctl) folder contains the complete code for `meshplayctl`.
+Fork and clone the Meshplay repo. `cd meshplayctl` to change directory meshplayctl's source.

-After making changes, run `make` in the `mesheryctl` folder to build the binary.
-You can then use the binary by, say, `./mesheryctl system start`.
+After making changes, run `make` in the `meshplayctl` folder to build the binary.
+You can then use the binary by, say, `./meshplayctl system start`.

 **Framework**

-`mesheryctl` uses the [Cobra](https://github.com/spf13/cobra) framework.
-A good first-step towards contributing to `mesheryctl` would be to familiarise yourself with the [Cobra concepts](https://github.com/spf13/cobra#concepts).
-For manipulating config files, `mesheryctl` uses [Viper](https://github.com/spf13/viper).
+`meshplayctl` uses the [Cobra](https://github.com/spf13/cobra) framework.
+A good first-step towards contributing to `meshplayctl` would be to familiarise yourself with the [Cobra concepts](https://github.com/spf13/cobra#concepts).
+For manipulating config files, `meshplayctl` uses [Viper](https://github.com/spf13/viper).

 **Model and Configuration Data**

-A central `struct` is maintained in the `mesheryctl/internal/cli/root/config/config.go` file.
-These are updated and should be used for getting the Meshery configuration.
+A central `struct` is maintained in the `meshplayctl/internal/cli/root/config/config.go` file.
+These are updated and should be used for getting the Meshplay configuration.

 Updates to this central `struct` is made through updates in `Context` with setter functions.
-The changes made in this central `struct` are reflected back in the Meshery configuration file (`.meshery/config.yaml`).
+The changes made in this central `struct` are reflected back in the Meshplay configuration file (`.meshplay/config.yaml`).

 **Logging**

-For logs, `mesheryctl` uses [Logrus](https://github.com/sirupsen/logrus).
+For logs, `meshplayctl` uses [Logrus](https://github.com/sirupsen/logrus).
 Going through the docs and understanding the different [log-levels](https://github.com/sirupsen/logrus#level-logging) will help a lot.

 **Linting**

-`mesheryctl` uses [golangci-lint](https://github.com/golangci/golangci-lint).
-See the .github/workflow/ci.yaml for syntax used during Meshery's build process.
+`meshplayctl` uses [golangci-lint](https://github.com/golangci/golangci-lint).
+See the .github/workflow/ci.yaml for syntax used during Meshplay's build process.

 **Unit Tests**

-Unit test code coverage reports can be found in the [CodeCov logs](https://app.codecov.io/gh/meshery/meshery/). _Note: GitHub login may be required for access._
+Unit test code coverage reports can be found in the [CodeCov logs](https://app.codecov.io/gh/meshplay/meshplay/). _Note: GitHub login may be required for access._

 **Documentation**

-The documentation pages for `mesheryctl` reference are made with the help of the Cobra Golang framework and use of GitHub Actions.
-Refer to [Contributing to mesheryctl documentation](#contributing-to-mesheryctl-documentation) for details.
+The documentation pages for `meshplayctl` reference are made with the help of the Cobra Golang framework and use of GitHub Actions.
+Refer to [Contributing to meshplayctl documentation](#contributing-to-meshplayctl-documentation) for details.

-# Meshery CLI Style Guide
+# Meshplay CLI Style Guide

-These guidelines are a collection of principles and conventions that need to be followed while designing mesheryctl commands. `mesheryctl` might be the interface that the users first have with Meshery.
-As such, `mesheryctl` needs to provide a great UX.
+These guidelines are a collection of principles and conventions that need to be followed while designing meshplayctl commands. `meshplayctl` might be the interface that the users first have with Meshplay.
+As such, `meshplayctl` needs to provide a great UX.

-The following principles should be taken in mind while designing `mesheryctl` commands-
+The following principles should be taken in mind while designing `meshplayctl` commands-

 ## Design Principles

 **1. Consistency is quality.**

 - _Consistency of interaction drives a quality user experience.
 Whether that experience is delightful or painful is a related, but separate consideration.
-Meshery's behavior of user interactions should be consistent even when their user experience is poor._
+Meshplay's behavior of user interactions should be consistent even when their user experience is poor._

 **2. Intuitive user experiences feel natural to users.**

-- _When being designed, each of Meshery's user experiences should be examined first from the user's perspective.
+- _When being designed, each of Meshplay's user experiences should be examined first from the user's perspective.
 Design user experiences that are familiar._

 **3. Design for brevity.**